-Asset Freeze
+B. Asset Freeze

-In connection with OTS's attempts to obtain restitution or other monetary relief, Congress has authorized the OTS to obtain an asset freeze prohibiting a defendant from "withdrawing, transferring, removing, dissipating, or disposing" of any funds.
-Upon issuance of the order, a temporary receiver is appointed to administer it.
-The standard governing the issuance of such an asset freeze is much like that of Federal Rule 65, which controls temporary restraining orders.
-However, it is more permissive in one critical respect.
-Although Rule 65 requires the movant to show that "immediate or irreparable" loss will accrue without a prejudgment injunction, this requirement is lacking for an administrative asset freeze.
-Thus, in order to freeze the assets of a defendant, the OTS must establish by affidavit or verified complaint only that damage will result to the institution without a preliminary freeze.
-This scheme provides the OTS with extraordinary leverage.
+In connection with OTS's attempts to obtain restitution or other monetary relief, Congress has authorized the OTS to obtain an asset freeze prohibiting a defendant from "withdrawing, transferring, removing, dissipating, or disposing" of any funds.92 Upon issuance of the order, a temporary receiver is appointed to administer it.93 The standard governing the issuance of such an asset freeze is much like that of Federal Rule 65, which controls temporary restraining orders.94 However, it is more permissive in one critical respect.
+Although Rule 65 requires the movant to show that "immediate or irreparable" loss will accrue without a prejudgment injunction, this require-